 Attorney General Bonta Provides Remarks on Biden Administration Rule to Protect the Public from Ghost Guns

-WASHINGTON, D.C.— California Attorney General Rob Bonta provided the following remarks during a press call with Giffords Law Center on the Biden Administration's announcement of a new rule to protect the public from ghost guns:
+WASHINGTON, D.C.— California Attorney General Rob Bonta provided the following remarks during a press call with Giffords Law Center on the Biden Administration's announcement of a new rule to protect the public from ghost guns (Audio here):

 "This is a hard-fought victory for public safety.
 I am immensely proud of my team at the California Department of Justice, our partners at Giffords Law Center — and all the leaders and organizations that advocated for this rule.